apple/ml-depth-pro/README.md

 We present a foundation model for zero-shot metric monocular depth estimation.
 Our model, Depth Pro, synthesizes high-resolution depth maps with unparalleled sharpness and high-frequency details.
 The predictions are metric, with absolute scale, without relying on the availability of metadata such as camera intrinsics.
 And the model is fast, producing a 2.25-megapixel depth map in 0.3 seconds on a standard GPU.
 These characteristics are enabled by a number of technical contributions, including an efficient multi-scale vision transformer for dense prediction, a training protocol that combines real and synthetic datasets to achieve high metric accuracy alongside fine boundary tracing, dedicated evaluation metrics for boundary accuracy in estimated depth maps, and state-of-the-art focal length estimation from a single image.

 The model in this repository is a reference implementation, which has been re-trained.
-Its performance is close to the model reported in the paper but does not match it exactly.
+Its performance is close to the model reported in the paper, but does not match it exactly.

 ## Getting Started

 We recommend setting up a virtual environment.
-Using e.g. miniconda, the `depth_pro` package can be installed via:
+Using e.g., miniconda, the `depth_pro` package can be installed via:

 ```bash
 conda create -n depth-pro -y python=3.9